Extreme vorticity events in turbulent Rayleigh-B\'enard convection from stereoscopic measurements and reservoir computing: Results

 In figure \ref{fig:enstrophy}, the squared out-of-plane vorticity or out-of-plane enstrophy $E(t)$ is integrated over the observation plane $A$.
 The quantity is given by

 and displayed for two Rayleigh numbers.
 The snapshot number of the global vorticity component maximum is denoted as $n_{\ast}$.
-The quantitative comparison of the 3 predictions with the experimental test data demonstrates that all 3 scenarios follow the ground truth data fairly well.
-As expected, the deviations increase with increasing spatial sparsity of the available partial observations.
+The quantitative comparison of the 3 predictions with the experimental test data demonstrates that all 3 scenarios follow the ground truth data fairly well. {As expected, the deviations increase with increasing spatial sparsity of the available partial observations.
+This is very well visible for the larger of the two Rayleigh numbers.
+For the more quantitative analysis, we refer also to ${\rm MSE}_{\rm R}$ in Table \ref{tab:hyper}.}

+{The ability of generalization of the RCM is shown in figure \ref{fig:rcm3}.
+Two RCMs, one for the $3\times3$ scenario and one for the $7\times7$ scenario, are trained and validated on the data with the lowest available Rayleigh number ${\rm Ra}=1.7\times 10^4$ and then tested on unseen data at ${\rm Ra}=1.1\times 10^5$ and ${\rm Ra}=2.9\times 10^5$.
+The figure shows a representative comparison between the reconstructed time series on a selected PIV grid point and its according ground truth.
+The reconstructed time series follows the ground truth very well for all scenarios, which shows that the RCM can generalize over a certain range of experimental conditions including higher levels of turbulence.}

+{We finally note here that for a reconstruction without partial observations, i.e., for a fully autonomous RCM prediction (also known as the closed-loop scenario), the time series at the grid points of the measurement section $A$ start to deviate after a few time steps $n$ for the highest Rayleigh numbers of our data record.
+This deviation is a known problem of RCMs \cite{Vlachas2020a}.
+It can be mitigated by using other recurrent neural network architectures such as long short-term memory networks or gated recurrent units trained with backpropagation \cite{Vlachas2020a,Vlachas2020b,Pandey2022}.}